 Surviving Cold And Flu Season In The Office

 As the change of season comes, you start to hear more sniffles, nose blowing and coughing around the office.
 It can take no time at all for a cold or flu bug to rip through, leading to an increase in sick days and a decrease in office output.
-It’s also no fun being laid up with a nasty cold or flu, so here are some preventative tips to reduce the spread of nasty cold and flu germs in the office and also create a safe, comfortable workplace for your employees.
+It’s also no fun being laid up with a nasty cold or flu, so here are some preventative tips to surviving cold and flu season in the office and also create a safe, comfortable workplace for your employees.

 Pop up some signs and posters around the office; the key is to educate, not patronise.
 You want people to think twice before sneezing all over their computer screen and preferably sneeze, or cough into their elbow if they don’t have tissues or a handkerchief.

 Have your facilities manager or cleaning supervisor check for any drafts or leaks in the building.
 This can help reduce sickness and create a comfortable environment for your employees.
 It also pays to check for issues at the start of winter, rather than dealing with a damaging roof leak in the middle of a storm.